hyperlane-xyz/hyperlane-warp-ui-template/CUSTOMIZE.md

 By default, the app will use only the chains that are included in the Hyperlane SDK and connected to the tokens you specify in the token list (see above).

-To add support for additional chains, fill in the required chain metadata in `./src/consts/chains.ts`.
-You can also use the `chainIdToCustomConfig` object there to override any default chain configs set in the SDK.
+To add support for additional chains, fill in the required chain metadata in `./src/consts/chains.json`.
+You can also use this file to override any default chain configs set in the SDK.
+It uses the same schema as the `warp-route-chain-config.json` config used to deploy Warp Routes from the token repo, with one exception: the chains config here expects a `logoImgSrc` field.

 ## Tip Card Content